jcoupon/venice/README.md

 $ venice -m mask[.reg,.fits] -cat oldcat.cat -xcol 4 -ycol 5 -o newcat.cat
 ```

-### 3. Generates a random catalogue of objects inside/outside a mask
+### 3. Generate a random catalogue of objects inside/outside a mask

 Given a mask file, the program generates a random catalogue and flag the objects if inside or outside the mask.
 The coordinates are drawn from a uniform distribution.